 And learn by going where I have to go.

-We’ve moved from the association with the ground now to a higher level, the light and the trees, which introduces nature into the poem besides the dirt.
+We’ve moved from the association with the ground now to a higher level, the light, and the trees, which introduces nature into the poem besides the dirt.
 The capital “T” of tree also suggests that this tree is something special, perhaps the Tree of Life.
 The question “who can tell us how?” implies the mysteries that God has in nature, and that to understand nature better, people should look to God.
-Again, the pantheistic connection of God and nature stands out in this line.
+Again, the pantheistic connection of God and nature stand out in this line.

 The speaker uses another reference to nature in line 2 of stanza 4 with “lowly worm,” but suggests that even creatures that seem low on the human totem pole can climb up in the world.
 This can be a reference to evolution, spiritual or otherwise, or the fact that even people who seem to have little can still achieve much, like the worm.